Max Kepler Preview, Player Props: Twins vs. Rays

-Max Kepler -- with a slugging percentage of .257 in his past 10 games (including no homers) -- will be in action for the Minnesota Twins against the Tampa Bay Rays, with Tyler Glasnow on the mound, on September 11 at 7:40 PM ET.
+Max Kepler, with a slugging percentage of .412 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the Tampa Bay Rays, with Zack Littell on the mound, September 12 at 7:40 PM ET.

 Max Kepler Game Info & Props vs. the Rays